 Interviews with real estate professionals and homebuilders indicate a growing interest from clients in ground-level townhomes or half-duplexes.
-More affordable units are being sought in Sooke, but these professionals reported losing hotcakes."
+More affordable units are being sought in Sooke, but these professionals reported losing customers due to a shortage of this in-demand housing stock.